Function std::ptr::drop_in_place 1.8.0[−][src]

 Executes the destructor (if any) of the pointed-to value.

-This is semantically equivalent to calling ptr::read
+This is semantically equivalent to calling ptr::read and discarding

 the result, but has the following advantages: